------------------------------------------------------------------------------------

 Title: The hyperkähler structure on the cotangent bundle of a complex Lie group.

-Hyperkähler manifolds have various analytic and algebraic properties that make them easy to describe, yet fairly rigid to construct.
+Abstract: Hyperkähler manifolds have various analytic and algebraic properties that make them easy to describe, yet fairly rigid to construct.
 P. Kronheimer’s construction [1] exhibits an abstract hyperkähler structure on the total space T*GC of the cotangent bundle of the complexification of any Lie group G. This structure arises via infinite-dimensional hyperkähler reduction on the space of solutions to set of ODEs called Nahm’s equations, and the resulting hyperkähler structure is challenging to describe explicitly even for basic Lie groups.
 We present a partial description of the resulting hyperkähler structure and the family of Kähler structures GC arising as sections of the tangent bundle in the general case; this extends some results of Stenzel [3] on homogeneous spaces.
 We also perform concrete computations on the case of G=SU(2), for which GC=SL(2,C).
 These results represent work in progress within our broader study of the hyperkähler structure on T*GC.
 This is joint work with Richard B. Melrose.

 Bibliography: